HGVSnomenclature/VarNomen/_recommendations/protein/variant/example/substitution-eg.md

 *	mosaic
 	*	LRG_199p1:p.Trp24=/Cys
 	:	a mosaic case where at amino acid position 24 besides the normal amino acid (a Trp, described as “=”) also protein is found containing a Cys (Trp24Cys)
-	:	_**NOTE**_: irrepesctive of the frequencey in which each amino acid was found, the reference is always described first :	_**NOTE:**_	for the predicted consequences of a variant the description is LRG_199t1:p.(Trp24=/Cys)
+	:	_**NOTE:**_	irrespective of the frequency in which each amino acid was found, the reference is always described first :	_**NOTE:**_	for the predicted consequences of a variant the description is LRG_199t1:p.(Trp24=/Cys)